green2jello/green2jello.github.io/docs/about_me.md

 ---
-layout: page
+layout: default
 title: About Me
-permalink: /about-me/
+permalink: /about/
 ---

+# About Me

 Hi!
-This is a little bit about me.

-I'm Steven.

-I currently work at a company as a DevOps / Cloud Engineer.
-So some of my posts will be about that.
-Others will just be me talking ~~screaming~~ into the void.

-I guess you can find my LinkedIn [here](https://www.linkedin.com/in/steven-billington/).

-Anyways: This is probably more for me than it is for you!
+I'm a software engineer that specializes in DevOps.
+I have this blog to keep a record of events outside of work and to keep a record of things that I find interesting.

+Feel free to reach out to me via [GitHub](https://github.com/green2jello) or [email](mailto:green2jello@gmail.com)!